Frequently Asked Questions

 Afternoon Session – 1:00 to 3:30pm Monday, Wednesday and Friday

-Thursday Afternoon School Readiness program - 1:00 to 3:30pm
+Additional Thursday Afternoon School Readiness class - 1:00 to 3:30pm

 The school year begins in September and finishes near the end of June.
 The school will be closed on the same holiday schedule used by the Ottawa–Carleton District School Board, excluding PD days, when we remain open.

-Please refer to current Registration page for information.
+Please refer to the Registration page for current information on tuition fees.

-Plus a non-refundable registration fee of $60.00 at the time of registration.
+In addition a non-refundable registration fee of $60.00 is required at the time of registration

 Parents must give a written notice to withdraw a child from the program or forfeit one month’s fee.

-Both the morning and afternoon three day program allows 24 children.
+Both the morning and afternoon three day programs allow for 24 children.
 Each program is staffed by three early childhood educators.
 This allows a child to adult ratio of 8:1.
 The 8:1 ratio ensures that the teachers can observe the children’s handling of materials and social interactions, assess their development and encourage experiences that further their growth.